|Alma mater:||Anglia Ruskin University

 Spatio-temporal distribution patterns of vegetation and animals;

-Dr Geraldine Finlayson, GA, MSc, PhD, currently Managing Director at the Gibraltar Museum, was awarded her PhD by Anglia Ruskin University for her thesis “Climate, Vegetation and Biodiversity – A Multiscale Study of the South of the Iberian Peninsula" and her main areas of interest are spatio-temporal distribution patterns of vegetation and animals, and the relationships between climate, vegetation, landscape features and biodiversity.
+Prof Geraldine Finlayson, GA, MSc, PhD, currently CEO at the Gibraltar National Museum, was awarded her PhD by Anglia Ruskin University for her thesis “Climate, Vegetation and Biodiversity – A Multiscale Study of the South of the Iberian Peninsula" and her main areas of interest are spatio-temporal distribution patterns of vegetation and animals, and the relationships between climate, vegetation, landscape features and biodiversity.

 She has been an active researcher for over thirty years, during which time she has authored or co-authored over 50 peer-reviewed publications, and has presented over thirty papers at international conferences.
 Her work has been mainly focused on the Iberian Peninsula within the Quaternary.